Changes to the Construction Act

 - establish monetary thresholds for surety bonding and holdback and the requirements for publication of notices

 - outline adjudication processes and the requirements for the ANA.

 When the changes came into effect

 - The amendments to the construction lien and holdback rules and related regulatory changes came into force on July 1, 2018

 - The prompt payment and adjudication processes, the amendments related to liens against municipalities, and related regulations will come into force on October 1, 2019.

 The transition rules are set out in section 87.3 of the amended legislation.
 Please refer to the legislation and consult a lawyer to determine how the rules apply to your situation.

 Bill 57, Restoring Trust, Transparency and Accountability Act, 2018

-On November 15, 2018, the government introduced Bill 57, Restoring Trust, Transparency and Accountability Act, 2018.
-The bill contains a series of technical amendments to the Construction Act that would, if passed, support the changes previously enacted and ensure that they work effectively.
+On December 6, 2018, the government passed the Restoring Trust, Transparency and Accountability Act, 2018.
+Schedule 8 to the legislation contains a series of technical amendments to the Construction Act that support the changes previously enacted and ensure that they work effectively.